 The city of Lexington offers a once-a-year vacuum leaf program to residential properties who received city waste collection services.
 Those residents who have private collection or other services for trash collection do not qualify.
 In addition to being a service to citizens, the program reduces the hazard of leaves collecting in the street and clogging storm drains.

-Start/Stop Dates: The leaf collection program started Monday, November 10, and is expected to continue through Friday, December 19.
+START/STOP DATES: The leaf collection program started Monday, November 10, and is expected to continue through Friday, December 13.
 Please understand that adverse weather may delay the program.

 If you don’t want to wait on the leaf collection crew, there are other options available to you.